-Ground turkey, corn, poblano and chipotle peppers, simmered with a few spices and dinner is done!
+Healthy Instant Pot Turkey Chili is made with ground turkey, corn, poblano and chipotle peppers, simmer with a few spices and dinner is done!

 This Turkey Chipotle Chili is my all-time favorite chili recipe.
 It has a smoky flavor from the chipotle chiles and comes together quickly.
 I love to make it on a busy weeknight as soon as I get home, and then let it simmer until we’re ready for dinner.
 I almost always double the recipe and freeze half (makes great leftovers)!